Team Manager Information

 Importance of Team Sheet: It’s important to understand that the teams’ game may and most likely will be forfeited if the Team Sheet is not completed correctly on the scoring app.
 See By Law 8.38 at the end of this Document.

-It is your responsibility as Team Manager to ensure the coach, player names and singlet numbers (this is particularly important when you are wearing clash singlets) are correctly entered on the scoring app before the game begins (including players coming late and players filling in).
+It is your responsibility as Team Manager to ensure the coach, player names and singlet numbers (this is particularly important when you are wearing clash singlets) are correctly entered on the scoring sheet before the game begins (including players coming late and players filling in).
 The refs will now confirm the outcome of the game with each coach before they sign off the scoresheet at the end of the game.

 Team Sheet in Finals: Prior to the finals commencing (about half way through the season and then about 2 rounds out) you should check that each of your players has qualified for finals.
 Only the names of players that have qualified for finals will appear on the Team Sheet.